pagermon/pagermon/README.md

     $ export NODE_ENV=production
     $ pm2 start process.json
 ```
+If after running ```npm install``` you get some errors, run this ```npm install --loglevel verbose```
+if it gives an error on package sqlite3 or similar you can omit it from /pagermon/server/package.json telling npm install to skip it
+however after you have finished installing everything copy the original /pagermon/server/package.json from git
+back to package.json or you may run into more errors.

 3) To start on boot, let pm2 handle it:
 ```
     $ sudo pm2 startup